Illinois Route 62: History

 SBI Route 62 was Algonquin to Chicago along the current IL 62.
 It followed Oakton Street and Talcott Road (in Park Ridge) to reach IL 43.
 By 1979, IL 62 was dropped east of IL 83.
 In 2014, the western terminus of IL 62 was extended west from Main Street to Western Algonquin Bypass.

 The Western Algonquin Bypass opened to traffic in September 2014.
 The bypass has a diamond interchange with Algonquin Road.
-The bypass removes through north-south traffic on IL-31 from Main Street at the intersection of Main Street and Algonquin Road/IL 62 in downtown Algonquin.
+The bypass removes through north–south traffic on IL-31 from Main Street at the intersection of Main Street and Algonquin Road/IL 62 in downtown Algonquin.

 Future

 The Western Algonquin Bypass is not the only limited access bypass on the table anymore as of 2015.
 A southern Algonquin bypass is also being constructed as the Longmeadow Parkway which terminates at IL 62 in Barrington Hills.

 Starting in 2017, the Illinois Department of Transportation (IDOT) conducted a study of IL 62 from IL 25 to IL 68.
 The recommended alternative is to convert this section of IL 62 into a four-lane divided highway with a separate multi-use trail.
-When this upgrade is completed, IL 62 will be four lanes for substantially its entire length.
+When this is completed, IL 62 will be four lanes for substantially its entire length.